Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Method

 \textbf{Structure Detector.} The cross-modal discrepancy between RGB and depth often causes undesirable interference from RGB textures during the fusion process, which hinders depth enhancement.
 To this end, we introduce a novel learnable structure detector based on the Hessian matrix.

-Drawing on the principles of the Frangi filter~\cite{frangi1998multiscale}, the absolute values and sign of Hessian eigenvalues reflect the surface curvature and structure type, respectively.
-Specifically, texture-rich corner regions typically exhibit high curvature in both directions, resulting in two large eigenvalues.
-For edge or structure regions, the curvature is high along the normal direction but low along tangent, yielding an eigenvalue pair with a pronounced magnitude disparity.
-Conversely, flat regions are characterized by two small eigenvalues, with curvature in both directions approaching zero.
+Drawing on the principles of the Frangi filter~\cite{frangi1998multiscale}, the absolute values and sign of Hessian eigenvalues reveal information about surface curvature and structure type.
+Specifically, texture-rich corner regions exhibit high curvature in both directions, resulting in two large eigenvalues.
+For edge or structure, the curvature is high along the normal direction but low along the tangent direction, yielding an eigenvalue pair with a pronounced magnitude disparity.
+Conversely, flat regions are characterized by two small eigenvalues, where curvature approaches zero in both directions.

-Based on the above analysis, our detector adaptively identifies geometric structure in RGB features by utilizing second-order derivative characteristics, while suppressing texture noise.
-As outlined in Alg.~\ref{alg:structure_detector}, the structure detector first employs eigenvalue decomposition to establish a triple-constraint mechanism comprising structure awareness, texture suppression, and geometric mask.
+Based on the above analysis, our structure detector adaptively identifies geometric structure in RGB features by utilizing second-order derivative characteristics, while suppressing texture noise.
+As outlined in Algorithm~\ref{alg:structure_detector}, the structure detector first performs eigenvalue decomposition to establish a triple-constraint mechanism comprising structure awareness, texture suppression, and geometric mask.
 Taking RGB features (\textit{e.g.}, $\boldsymbol F _{r}^{z}$, $\boldsymbol F _{r}^{f}$, and $\boldsymbol F _{r}^{s}$) as input, the detector predicts a structure descriptor $\boldsymbol{S}$:

 where $\epsilon$ is set to $1\times 10^{-8} $, and $\mathbb{I} [\cdot]$ is the indicator function. $\exp (\cdot)$ denotes the exponential function.
 Then, $\boldsymbol{S}$ is used to filter input features through a lightweight refinement network (comprising three convolutional layers and a sigmoid layer), yielding the structure-enhanced RGB features.